ff-notes/ron-rdt-spec/spec/lww.md

 ## 5. Reduction

-1. For each field in a value or patch there must be exactly one op with corresponding *location* if the field was set, and none otherwise.
+1. For each field in a value or patch there must be exactly one op with corresponding *ref* if the field was set, and none otherwise.
 2. The result op for each field is selected by the LWW rule — which *event* is greater.